jakebrinkmann/lagoon-killer-whale/README.md

 ## Testing
 Unit tests are included for the application to ensure system integrity.
-The tests may be run without fear of altering the operational database; Django automatically creates a test database when tests are run and destroys is when the tests have completed or failed.
+The tests may be run without fear of altering the operational database: Django automatically creates a test database when tests are run and destroys it when the tests have completed or failed.
 See https://docs.djangoproject.com/en/1.7/topics/testing/overview

 To run them: `cd espa-web; . bin/activate; cd web; python ./manage.py test ordering.tests`